-The Company has financed its recent operations to date through the issuance of common shares.
-The Company continues to seek capital through various means including the issuance of equity and/or debt (when appropriate).
+The Company has financed its operations to date through the issuance of common shares and debt financing.
+The Company continues to seek capital through various means including the issuance of equity and/or debt.

-The Company's unaudited condensed consolidated interim financial statements for the nine months ended September 30, 2023 have been prepared on a going concern basis which assumes that the Company will be able realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The Company's unaudited condensed consolidated financial statements for the three months ended September 30, 2024 have been prepared on a going concern basis which assumes that the Company will be able realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.
+These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.